 Note that you can use phone numbers and Facebook users IDs, too.

-I only mentioned e-mail addresses as this is often the easiest thing to obtain and also the easiest for Facebook to cross reference.
-Nearly everyone puts in their email address, but less people put in their phone number when signing up for Facebook.
+I only mentioned e-mail addresses as this is often the easiest thing to obtain and also the easiest for Facebook to cross-reference.
+Nearly everyone puts in their email address, but fewer people put in their phone number when signing up for Facebook.
 People like privacy in the social network.

 In order for Facebook to do this effectively, the e-mail list you upload needs to have at least 1000 monthly active people on it that use Facebook.

 It might take Facebook a few days to analyze your audience.